 The Standard edition of New Relic requires no commitments.
 You can cancel at any time.
 You are also free to commit to an annual funds pool as your usage increases, to take advantage of volume discounts on New Relic.
 This provides other benefits, such as monthly roll-overs which you can use to cover temporary usage spikes.

-Here are the three New Relic pricing tiers you can choose from now that you know how the billing process works.
+Here are the three New Relic pricing tiers you can choose from now that you understand the billing process.

 New Relic pricing tiers by Edition